Iowa's Caitlin Clark breaks Pete Maravich's NCAA Division I scoring record

 Clark entered the game in Iowa City needing 18 points to pass Maravich’s total of 3,667, amassed in just 83 games over three seasons at LSU (1967-70).
 She finished with 35 to run her total to 3,685 in 130 games.

-Maravich's mark fell four days after Clark broke Lynette Woodard's major college women's record with 33 points against Minnesota on Wednesday.
+Maravich's mark fell four days after Clark broke Lynette Woodard's major college women's record when she scored 33 points against Minnesota on Wednesday.

+“Just to be in the same realm of all these players who have been so successful, whether it's Pete or Kelsey Plum or Lynette Woodard — all these people have just given so much to the game,” Clark said.
+“Hopefully somebody comes after me and breaks my records and I can be there supporting them.”

 Best known for her long 3-pointers, Clark was called on to go to the foul line after Cotie McMahon was assessed a technical for giving her a little push during a dead ball with less than a second to go in the first half.